Kmonterohenriquez/rose-fe-dev/README.md

 # MathExpressions

-**MathExpressions** is a small platform which is created for kids in second grade to master their math skills.
+**MathExpressions** is a small platform which is created for kids in second grade to master their math skills in a easy and efficient way.
+This application will be quite simple; it will consist of a single question, a text box for the student to provide a response, and a submit button which will give a feedback message to the user if they passed or not.

 ![MathExpressions design 1](./src/img/design-1.png)

 # Technology
 There are multiple dependencies required to run this web application, such as:

 - Axios